Lease Administration Software: What Property Managers Actually Need

 Audit Trail Requirements

-A meaningful audit trail for lease administration isn't just a log of who did what.
+A meaningful audit trail for lease administration is not just a log of who did what.
 It needs to be defensible documentation.

 When a tenant audits a reconciliation statement and challenges the pro-rata share percentage used in Year 3, you need to be able to show:

-If your system can't provide this trail, you're relying on institutional memory or external documents — which is a weak position in an audit dispute.
+If your system cannot provide this trail, you are relying on institutional memory or external documents.
+That is a weak position in an audit dispute.

 Ask the vendor: "If a field was changed three years ago, can I see what it said before the change, who changed it, and on what date?"
 If the answer is anything other than "yes, here's how," keep looking.